 Lucas Oil Raceway : Host of the NHRA U.S. Nationals, watch cars scream down the quarter-mile drag strip at 300 mph to the finish line, the raceway offers a full slate of racing action for hard-core motorsports fans.

-Bankers Life Fieldhouse: Although home to the Indiana Pacers and Indiana Fever, the Fieldhouse is also host to the Big Ten Men and Women's Basketball Championships and numerous concerts and events each year.
+Bankers Life Fieldhouse: Although home to the Indiana Pacers and Indiana Fever, the Fieldhouse is also a regular host of the Big Ten Men and Women's Basketball Championships and numerous concerts and events each year.

 Major Taylor Velodrome: Named after a biking legend, Major Taylor Velodrome is one of 18 world class bicycle racing tracks in the nation.

-Hinkle Fieldhouse: The historic home of the Butler Bulldogs was also the setting of the state championship game in the movie Hoosiers.
+Hinkle Fieldhouse: The historic home of the Butler Bulldogs was also the setting of the state championship game in ESPN's #1 Sports Movie, Hoosiers.

-IUPUI Natatorium: This world-class facility has played host to Olympic time trials and swimming star, Michael Phelps.
+IUPUI Natatorium: This world-class facility has played host to numerous Olympic time trials and swimming stars like Michael Phelps and Ryan Lochte.